 Note: Some of the links in this article are affiliate links, which means we make a small commission if you buy something.
 You don’t pay anything extra by purchasing through these links.
+See our disclaimer for more info.
 Thank you!

 5 RV Storage Tips Before You Begin…

 Write down everything you have.
 I know, this is a monstrous task, but there really is no better way to organize your RV or small space than by knowing exactly what you have.

 Do you really need 12 drinking cups and 20 plates?
 Unless you have a huge family, I doubt it.
 I’m a culprit, too.
 I have 3 pairs of sunglasses.
 I don’t need them, but… y’know.
 Everyone has those things they just don’t want to get rid of.

 And I do mean everything.
 Keys, your fly swatter, loose change, bike helmets, the RV trash can — you name it.
 It’s the only way you’ll ever get your RV to stay organized.

 4. Use the “One In, One Out” Rule

 This is a great way to stay on top of your organization goals.
 Anytime you bring something new into the RV, the old one should go out.
 For example…

 If you bring a new sweater into the RV, an old sweater should be removed.

 This rule will help you upgrade old stuff without keeping tons of unnecessary clutter.
 (Kayla hates this rule, she’s gotta have her clothes!
 She’s getting better though!!)